 On May 1, 1998, Photoshop 5.0 was released.
 Iit added its newest function: the ability to edit text and undo actions using the history palette.
 Area selection was also made significantly easier on this version of Photoshop.

 At the dawn of the new millennium, Photoshop 6.0 came out, spotlighting vector shapes and blending options.
 As Photoshop evolved, additional software was used in a sort of suite.
-Creative Suite catered to all design needs, ranging from graphic design, photography, and video editing.
+Creative Suite catered to all design needs, ranging from graphic design to photography and video editing.
 Photoshop CS – or Photoshop 8.0 – came out in 2003.

 These versions added the red-eye removal tool and made it much easier to navigate the software.